Jerrance Howard: Coaching career

 Howard came to Kansas after one season in the same position on Larry Brown’s staff at SMU.
 Prior to SMU, Howard spent the previous five seasons as an assistant coach at his alma mater, Illinois.
-He was also interim head coach for the Illini.
-While at Illinois he earned a reputation as one of the top young assistant coaches in the country and one of the nation’s best recruiters.
+He was also the interim head coach for the Illini.
+While at Illinois, he earned a reputation as one of the top young assistant coaches in the country and one of the nation’s best recruiters.
 Before Illinois, Howard spent three-plus seasons on Billy Gillispie’s staffs at Texas A&M and Kentucky.

 In May 2013, Kansas head coach Bill Self hired Jerrance Howard as the Jayhawks’ third assistant coach.
 Howard filled the opening created when assistant Joe Dooley left to take the coaching job at Florida Gulf Coast in mid-April.

 In April 2021, Bill Self announced that Howard had taken an assistant job under new University of Texas coach Chris Beard.
+On April 19, 2023, Howard was announced as an assistant coach under Bryan Mullins at Southern Illinois.
+A year later, Arizona State announced that Howard would join their coaching staff.